 Learn more and apply

-ADMINISTRATIVE ASSISTANT 2, Civil and Environmental Engineering (CEE), to provide administrative support to four faculty members and a large-scale departmental seminar series (Distinguished Seminar Series).
-Will assist faculty members and their research groups in all administrative, academic, operations, and some finance matters related to the smooth operations of their research groups.
-Responsibilities include serving as the main administrative point of contact; complex calendar management for assigned faculty and group members; serving as the main point of contact for class materials preparation and assisting with coordinating all class-related activities; coordinating events for domestic and international audiences, including logistics, advertising, and operations; making domestic and international travel arrangements and preparing expense reports; assisting with purchasing, including getting quotes, following up with vendors, creating POs, and managing invoices; managing the financial review and control process; processing reimbursements for out-of-pocket expenses; handling meeting arrangements, including booking rooms, ordering/picking up food, setting up and closing rooms; picking up and/or distributing purchases/orders, mail, or documents/forms and assisting with returns and time-sensitive mail and orders; performing library and web searches; maintaining high-quality web pages; initiating maintaining databases; maintain filing systems; verifying and reconciling ProCard charges; and other duties as needed.
+ADMINISTRATIVE ASSISTANT 2, ADMINISTRATIVE ASSISTANT 2, Civil and Environmental Engineering (CEE), to provide administrative support to four faculty members and a large-scale departmental seminar series (Distinguished Seminar Series).
+Will assist faculty and their research groups with all administrative, academic, operations, and some finance matters related to the smooth operations of their research groups.
+Responsibilities include serving as the main administrative point of contact; complex calendar management; serving as the main point of contact for class materials preparation and assisting with coordinating all class-related activities; coordinating events for domestic/international audiences, including logistics, advertising, and operations; making domestic/international travel arrangements and preparing expense reports; assisting with purchasing, including getting quotes, following up with vendors, creating POs, and managing invoices; managing the financial review and control process; processing reimbursements for out-of-pocket expenses; handling meeting arrangements, including booking rooms, ordering/picking up food, setting up, and closing rooms; picking up and/or distributing purchases/orders, mail, or documents/forms and assisting with returns and time-sensitive mail and orders; performing library and web searches; maintaining high-quality web pages; maintaining databases and filing systems; verifying and reconciling ProCard charges; and other duties as needed.
+Learn more and apply

 MIT is an equal-opportunity/affirmative action employer.
 Women and underrepresented minorities are especially encouraged to apply.